Skip to main content

 By leveraging the resources in the Honors Program, I will enter law school with a strong foundation in both legal and environmental issues, fully prepared to make a positive impact through my career.”

-Why This Is Good: The student has a specific goal of becoming an environmental lawyer, driven by personal experience.
+Why this is good: The student has a specific goal of becoming an environmental lawyer, driven by personal experience.
 The student connects the honors thesis, small classes, and mentorship opportunities directly to their career goals, showing how these resources will help them succeed.
 The student emphasizes how the program will help them develop essential skills, such as critical thinking and communication, that will be useful for their future career.
 The student’s career aspirations reflect a commitment to making a positive societal impact, demonstrating ambition and purpose.

 Bad Example

-Why This Is Bad: The student’s goals are too broad and lack direction.
+Why this is bad: The student’s goals are too broad and lack direction.
 It’s unclear what their passion is or how they plan to use their degree after graduating.
 The student doesn’t specify how the Honors Program will help them choose or succeed in a career.
 There’s no mention of specific opportunities or experiences.
 The essay repeats the idea of gaining “skills” and “experience” without giving specific details about what those skills are or how the Honors Program will help develop them.
 There’s no personal story or passion driving the student’s goals, making the response feel disconnected and uninspired.

-Prompt 4 (Optional)
+Honors Program Prompt 4 (Optional)

 Understanding the Prompt